machingclee/machingclee.github.io/static/media/404-simple-proof-stirling.d9a01dc6.md

 id: blog0404
 tag: math
 toc: true
-intro: We record a study on the asymptotic behaviour of n!
+intro: We study the asymptotic behaviour of n!
 ---

 #### The Stirling's Formula